LeeVaughn/100-days-of-code/log.md

 **Thoughts:** Not sure if the questions just weren't wordly clearly but my brain felt like mush today.
 Took me much longer to solve problems than is usually does.

 **Link to work:** <a href="https://www.freecodecamp.org/leevaughn">Link</a> to fCC profile showing lessons completed on 12/11.

+### Day 19: December 12, 2017

+**Today's Progress**: Worked on Treehouse lessons including a practice exercise to style a website including floats.

+**Thoughts:** Been a bit since I did much with CSS but happy to know the info is still in there.
+Floats used to seem tricky but they are getting easier.

+**Link to work:** <a href="https://teamtreehouse.com/workspaces/33217872#">Workspace</a>.